-The Foundation’s Behavioral Economics program supports research that incorporates the insights of psychology and other social sciences to examine and improve social and living conditions in the United States.
+The foundation’s Behavioral Economics program supports research that uses behavioral insights from psychology and other social sciences to examine and improve social and living conditions in the United States.
 Launched jointly with the Alfred P. Sloan Foundation in 1986, the program was instrumental in the development of this new interdisciplinary field.
-The Foundation provides funding for research projects, as well as a two-week summer workshopand a small awards program for doctoral students and recent graduates, and a two-week summer workshop for younger scholars.
+The foundation provides funding for research projects, as well as a two-week summer workshopand a small awards program for doctoral students and recent graduates.

 Project & Presidential Awards: The Russell Sage Foundation's program on Behavioral Economics supports innovative research that uses behavioral insights from psychology and other social sciences to examine and improve social and living conditions in the United States.
 We seek investigator-initiated research proposals that will broaden our understanding of the social, economic and political consequences of real-life behaviors and decisions that deviate from the neoclassical economic standards of rationality.
 RSF is especially interested in behavioral economics research that contributes to our understanding of topics of interest under its other programs—Future of Work; Race, Ethnicity and Immigration; Social Inequality.